Make a Kid-friendly Backyard: Creative and Magical Backyard Ideas for Kids is a post from guest writer Sara.

 Install a Fairy Door.

-I made Wood Sprite a fairy door in her room years ago and it’s still her favorite piece of art in her entire room.
-You can draw a door and decorate it however you want (or use these instructions to make an even more elaborate, 3-D door) before “installing” it at the bottom of a wall.
-You can also download the instructions for other wonderful fairy crafts and paper toys to make at home.
+You can draw or make a fairy door outside and decorate it however you want (or use these instructions to make an even more elaborate, 3-D door) before “installing” it at the bottom of a wall, tree, or another area.

 Sara Schmidt is a homeschooling mom, writer, artist, activist, and intermittent graduate student from Missouri.
-The former editor of YouthNoise, she has written for The Whole Child Blog, Teaching Tolerance, The Institute for Democratic Education in America, BluWorld, Ecorazzi, and dozens of other blogs, printed materials, and nonprofit organizations.
 She likes to go on adventures with her family, enjoy fantasy lit and films, and generally get messy.